MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 Since #gls("quic") has built in support for secure connections and requires #gls("tls") v1.3 a secure identity composed of a certificate and a private key has been created and added to the applications bundle.

-After adding it to the bundle the application must read the secure identity and add it to #gls("quic")'s `NWParameters`  `securityProtocolOptions` for client and server.
+After adding it to the bundle @apple_inc_bundle_nodate the application must read the secure identity and add it to #gls("quic")'s `NWParameters`  `securityProtocolOptions` for client and server.

 #figure(
     align(